 Screenshot of the diff file for K1 dot fountain.
 The commit message reads major draft K4, minor updates K1, K2, K3.
 Below the commit message, it says, showing 4 changed files, with 218 additions and 205 deletions.
 Below that, it shows the details of the changes in the file.

-Your collaborators can also view the latest PDFs by going to the GitHub website or by pulling the latest changes to their local repo.
+Your collaborators can also view the latest PDFs by viewing the repo on GitHub, or by pulling the latest changes to their local repo.

 Contribute

-This tutorial owes a deep debt of gratitude to Piotr Jamróz and the rest of the ’afterwriting team.
+• 2022-05-25: Initial post.
+This tutorial owes a deep debt of gratitude to Piotr JamrĂłz and the rest of the ’afterwriting team.
 (So do I!)

 Footnotes